apache/streampipes-website/docs/06_configure-operate-security.md

 4. Store the downloaded files securely.
 5. Update the deployment configuration so the core and dependent services use the generated keys.

-The downloaded files are:

-- `public.key`
-- `private.pem`

-If you configure RSA-based JWT signing, make sure the deployment references the matching key locations through the appropriate environment variables.
+The generated bundle contains `public.key` and `private.pem`.
+If you configure RSA-based JWT signing, the deployment must reference those files through the matching environment variables.
+Without that final deployment step, generating the files in the UI alone does not change the effective signing behavior of the installation.

 ## Self-registration and default roles

-User self-registration is not configured in the `Security` page itself.
-It is configured in `General Settings`.

-There you can define:

-- whether self-registration is allowed
-- whether password recovery is allowed
-- which default roles newly registered users receive

-This distinction matters:

-- `Security` is where you manage concrete accounts, groups, roles, and technical authentication assets
-- `General Settings` is where you control how new users enter the system
+User self-registration is not configured in `Security` itself.
+It lives in `General Settings`, where you decide whether self-registration and password recovery are allowed and which default roles newly registered users should receive.
+The separation is intentional. `Security` is where you manage concrete identities, groups, roles, and technical authentication assets. `General Settings` is where you define how new users enter the system in the first place.

 ## OAuth and external identity providers